“Awesome! Clear and challenging!”

 “Transit Network Design: an Interactive Short Course” is designed to give anyone a grasp of how network design works, so that they can form more confident and resilient opinions about transit proposals.

-Not just transit planners, though they usually love it.
-In fact, the course is ideal for people who interact with transit planning in their work but don’t do it themselves — including land use planners, urban designers, developers, traffic engineers, sustainability advocates, transit employees of all kinds, and people who work on transportation or urban policy generally.
+The course is ideal for people who interact with transit planning in their work but don’t do it themselves — including land use planners, urban designers, developers, traffic engineers, sustainability advocates, transit employees of all kinds, and people who work on transportation or urban policy generally.
 Advocates who want to be more realistic and effective will also find the course valuable, especially as a companion to my book Human Transit.

 This course fills a critical gap in many people’s training.
 It offers a fun, hands-on way of learning what makes an effective transit network, and what those insights mean for all the related professions.
 Sadly, few graduate programs teach this material in a compelling interactive format.

 Past offerings of the course — across the US, Canada, and Australia — have included everyone from transit operations staff to elected officials, as well as planners and advocates from the wide range of concerns broadly known as “urbanism” or “sustainability.”
 All these perspectives have found the course both fun and valuable.

 How Does it Work?

 Most professional training in transit will teach you about quantifying demand, understanding statistics about what transit achieves, studying the features of the various transit technologies, and seeing how transit relates to other goals for governments, individuals,and businesses.